odea-project/qAlgorithms/report/discussion_tests.md

 which all data generated is reliable.
-Similarly, (final) output data should always be provided in a format that ist compatible with spreadsheet software like Microsoft Excel, or, for more complex data, some relevant subset of it.
+Similarly, (final) output data should always be provided in a format that ist compatible with spreadsheet software like Microsoft Excel, or, for more complex data, some relevant subset which is human-readable.

 ## Differentiating process quality from result quality
 Previous work by https://doi.org/10.1016/j.trac.2020.116063 highlighted